 St Paul’s was searched by police and sniffer dogs, for potential explosives, while anybody using the cathedral up to a fortnight before the wedding were vetted by officers, adding to the eye-watering security cost.

-Charles and Diana’s youngest son Prince Harry’s wedding to Meghan Markle is next on the list of most expensive British royal weddings, costing around £32m in 2018, while their eldest son William and Kate Middleton’s nuptials clocked in at £30m in 2011.
+Prince Harry’s wedding to Meghan Markle is next on the list of most expensive British royal weddings, costing around £32m in 2018.
+Whilst their eldest son William and Kate Middleton’s nuptials clocked in at £30m in 2011.

 When did Prince Charles and Diana get engaged?

-But after being introduced by Diana’s sister Sarah, Charles and Diana didn’t see each other again until 1980 – when they were both invited to stay at Philip de Pass’s house in Sussex.
+After being introduced by Diana’s sister Sarah, Charles and Diana didn’t see each other again until 1980.
+This is when they were both invited to stay at Philip de Pass’s house in Sussex.

-During a conversation with her speech coach, used in the documentary Diana: In Her Own Words, she said, ‘He’d just broken up with his girlfriend and his friend Mountbatten had just been killed.
-I said it would be nice to see him.
+During a conversation with her speech coach, used in the documentary Diana: In Her Own Words, Princess Diana is quoted as saying, ‘He’d just broken up with his girlfriend and his friend Mountbatten had just been killed.
+I said it would be nice to see him.”

 ‘We were talking about Mountbatten and his girlfriend and I said, “You must be so lonely.
 It’s pathetic watching you walking up the aisle with Mountbatten’s coffin in front, ghastly, you need someone beside you”.
 Whereupon he leapt upon me and started kissing me and I thought, urgh, this is not what people do.
 And he was all over me for the rest of the evening, following me around like a puppy.’

-After that meeting it’s thought most of Charles and Diana’s courtship took place over the phone and that they only met in person 13 times before he popped the question!
+After that meeting it’s thought most of Charles and Diana’s courtship took place over the phone.
+Indeed, they only met in person 13 times before he popped the question.